 Abuse, Addiction(s), Anger Management, Anxiety, Bereavement, Cancer, Career Coaching, Child Related Issues, Cultural Issues, Depression, Disability, Dissociation, Eating Disorders, Grief, Health Related Issues, Identity Problems, Infertility, Leadership Coaching, Life Coaching, Loss, Men's Issues, Mental Health Issues, Obsessions, OCD, Personal Development, Phobias, Redundancy, Relationships, Self-Esteem, Self-Harm, Service Veterans, Gender Identity, Spirituality, Stress, Trauma, Women's Issues, Work Related Issues.

 Counselling can take place:

 You may be offered counselling as a single session, as a short course of sessions over a few weeks or months, or as a longer course that lasts for several months or years.

-I offer a FREE introductory session, before commencing any therapy.
+I offer a reduced rate fee for an introductory session, before commencing any therapy.

 This offers an opportunity for you to ask any questions you may have about the counselling process.
 It also allows us both to discuss and explore whether I am the right therapist to support you through your issues and concerns.
 If you feel that you wish to go ahead with your therapy, at this point, we will agree the terms of your support; such as time, place, cost, frequency, and any other special arrangements needed.